Redgate SQL Provision, SQL Clone, Data Masker Part1

 Here is the first 10 rows from dimCustomer.
 As you can see there is some fields that we will need to mask before making this database available in development.

 We are simply going to substitute the data for now.
-Once you’ve set a masking rule you will be presented with an object list on the left where you choose the columns you wish to form part of this rule.
+Once you have set a masking rule you will be presented with an object list on the left where you choose the columns you wish to form part of this rule.
 You can choose from a number of pre-defined datasets that can be applied to each column.
 If there isn’t a suitable dataset for your needs, you can roll your own user defined data using RegEx.

 Creating an image